-Setup a Slack Autoresponder
+Set Up a Slack Autoresponder

-It’s straightforward to use, but the functionality is basic.
-You have to define all possible variants of the question explicitly (e.g., “What is X?”, “What’s X?”, “What does X do?”).
+You can say: Slack has a built-in @slackbot, why should I use OneBar?
+Sure, you can configure @slackbot to reply to simple messages like “What’s our wifi password?” or “How to order food?” automatically.
+It’s easy and straightforward to use, but the functionality is pretty basic.
+You have to define all possible variants of the question explicitly (e.g., “What is X?”, “What’s X?”, “What does X do?, etc.”).
 Moreover, it will have the same behavior for all channels.

-#hrchannel in your company — a place where employees ask all kinds of HR-related questions.
-A lot of them are simple things like “What’s our wifi password,” “How to order lunch?” or “How many paid off-days do I have per year?”.
-Some are more complicated than the others, but regardless, you’d like to have a bot that could resolve most of them automatically.
-To use OneBar for this purpose, you’ll first need to create a F.A.Q. — a group of OneBar questions that share the same tag, for example,
+Let’s assume that you manage the #hr channel in your company — a place where employees ask all kinds of HR-related questions.
+A lot of them are simple things like “What’s our wifi password?”, “How to order lunch?” or “How many paid days off do I have per year?”.
+Some are more complicated than the others, but it would be great to have a bot that could resolve most of them automatically.
+To use OneBar for this purpose, add the questions you need it to answer into your Knowledge Base and tag them to make searching for answers more convenient.

 Configure OneBar bot

-- Silent — the bot never automatically responds to anything
+- Silent — the bot never responds to anything automatically

 - High Certainty — the bot will only reply automatically if it has a very good match for the question (e.g., an exact match in the question title)